Updated: May 24th, 2021

 - Assembly instructions aren’t the best

-Gammon Percussion Complete Drum Set with Accessories
+Gammon Percussion Complete Drum Set With Accessories

-This Gammon Percussion full size complete drum set bundle features a five piecewood shell set with a single bass, a floor tom, two mounted toms, and a snare, all finished in glossy black or blue.
-Hi-hat andride cymbals are included, along with drum stands, cymbal stands, a pair of drum sticks,a drum key, and a basic drum throne.
-Chain-driven hi-hat and bass drum pedals come with the set.Additionally, the bundle includes SoundOff by Evans drum mutes and a SoundOff by Evans hi-hat mute for quieter practice sessions.
-This drum set is also available without added accessories.
+This Gammon Percussion full-size complete drum set bundle features a five piecewood shell set with a single bass, a floor tom, two mounted toms, and a snare, all finished in glossy black or blue.
+Hi-hat and ride cymbals are also included, along with drum stands, cymbal stands, a pair of drum sticks, a drum key, and a basic drum throne.
+Chain-driven hi-hat and bass drum pedals come with the set.

 Pros: